How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 — LionHeartSupplements (@LionH15) December 22, 2016

 Sleep is important to protect yourself from sickness and prevent the flu this time of year, too.
 Lack of sleep weakens our immune systems and makes us far more vulnerable to illness.
-Aim for at least seven h ours of sleep per night for maximum health benefits.
+Aim for at least seven hours of sleep per night for maximum health benefits.

 If you are a mother of a young child, breastfeeding your baby is an important way to keep your child safe from the flu.
 This passes on antibodies against any illnesses you catch, in addition to boosting your baby’s natural defenses.
 In other words, if you catch the flu then your breastmilk will provide a natural immunity for your child to prevent illness or pass on antibodies your body has made to quickly kill off the virus in your baby.